“6 o’clock guys, wake up! I made some porridge. We gotta move fast if we wanna make it till sunset.”

 That’s it, no need to over-complicate things.
 This really was my first real journey abroad, and I’m thankful for that experience.
 All of us actually met there, and we’re still good friends.
 These memories will last a lifetime, and I encourage you all to take similar actions and stretch your comfort zone.
 That’s how you evolve, fast.

-It was all two years ago, and even though I have my own online business today that lets me travel freely, these days of challenging travel will forever stay with me.
-Along with the army service, they gave me the wisdom to know that all you need in order to be totally happy is a bunch of good friends and some wild blueberries.
+It all happened years ago and even though today I make my money online and travel freely – these days of challenging no-budget travel will forever stay with me.
+Along with the army service, they gave me the wisdom to know that all it takes to be totally happy is a bunch of good friends and some wild blueberries.

 Twenty years from now you will be more disappointed by the things that you didn’t do than by the ones you did do.
 So throw off the bowlines.
 Sail away from the safe harbor.
 Catch the trade winds in your sails.
 Explore.
 Dream.
 Discover.